Connect with others who understand.

 • Pain in the bones

-The diagnostic procedure for both lung cancer and mesothelioma relies on imaging tests, including X-rays and CT scans.
+Lung cancer diagnosis and mesothelioma diagnosis both rely on imaging tests, including X-rays and CT scans.
 These tests allow oncology experts and health care professionals to detect any tumors, nodules, lesions, or other indications of cancer in the lungs and their lining.

-Diagnosis of lung cancer and mesothelioma will also likely include some sort of fluid and/or tissue sample (biopsy).
+An accurate diagnosis of lung cancer and mesothelioma will also likely include some sort of biopsy (a fluid or tissue sample).
 This may involve collecting sputum (a mixture of mucus and saliva) or other fluid coughed up from the lungs, removing fluid from around the lungs, or taking samples of any tumors or other spots visible on the lungs.
 All these tests involve examining the samples for cancer cells.

 Find Your Team

-Are you living with mesothelioma?
-Have you noticed any differences between your experiences and those of people living with lung cancer?
+Are you living with mesothelioma or lung cancer?
+What was your diagnostic journey like?
 Share your story in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.